-Dialectical Behavior Therapy in New York
+Dialectical Behavior Therapy (DBT)

-Dialectical behavior therapy (DBT) was developed by psychologist Marsha M. Linehan to treat problems in emotion regulation.
-It balances the use of change techniques from cognitive-behavior therapy with acceptance strategies from Zen practice.
-It is designed to address problems in regulating emotions, impulse control, assertiveness, and distress tolerance.
-Clients learn cognitive-behavioral and mindfulness skills to better identify and manage their emotions, including anxiety and depression.
+In our DBT program, clients learn cognitive-behavioral and mindfulness skills to better identify and manage their emotions, including anxiety and depression.
 They then practice applying those skills to better tolerate life events and improve their ability to interact effectively with others.

 Although DBT was originally designed to treat chronically suicidal and self-injurious behavior, it has since been adapted to treat a variety of other problems including binge eating disorder and depression.

-Comprehensive DBT Program in NYC
+Our Comprehensive DBT Program

-Individual DBT is an essential component of effective Dialectical Behavior Therapy.
 Individual therapists work collaboratively with clients to change problematic behaviors and cultivate self-acceptance.
 Phone coaching on the use of DBT skills is provided by the individual therapist.

-Skills Training Groups
+DBT Skills Training Groups

 More Intensive Treatment

 For individuals requiring more intensive and structured treatment than our program provides, we recommend the following residential treatment programs outside of NYC.

 Silver Hill Hospital | 208 Valley Road, New Canaan, CT 06840 | (866) 542-4455